Knetic/wisk/README.md

     wisk -p "project.name=fooject;project.executable=foo" ./skeleton ./cool_project

 Placeholders can be literally anywhere in a plaintext file. `wisk` doesn't parse the file, it just looks for the placeholder tags.
-You can use them for classnames, module paths, import statements, variable names, README contents, or
+You can use them for classnames, module paths, import statements, variable names, README contents, or anywhere else.

 If a skeleton contains a parameter that is not specified, the generated project will have all instances of that placeholder replaced with a blank string.
 This may cause syntax errors, so it's best to always specify every parameter that you need.
 You can inspect the parameters a skeleton supports by using the `-i` flag, like so;